Multi-topic belief formation through bifurcations over signed social networks: Introduction

 There is compelling evidence that realistic belief formation dynamics are nonlinear, which motivates our use of a multidimensional nonlinear model.
-At the individual level, nonlinear processing of perceptual evidence in the brain plays an important role in the formation of beliefs and in decision-making \cite{UM2001,bogacz2007extending}.
-At the group level, a recent analysis of political discussions in an online social network suggests that beliefs cluster around several isolated, simultaneously stable equilibria, a dynamical behavior that cannot be reproduced by linear models \cite{introne2023measuring}.
-The formation of beliefs and decisions in isolated individuals and in social networks is also often linked to phase transitions in computational statistical physics models \cite{rodriguez2016collective,baumann2020modeling,sridhar2021geometry,brandt2021evaluating,gajewski2022transitions,li2022modeling,oscar2023simple,ojer2023modeling}.
+At the individual level, nonlinear processing of perceptual evidence in the brain is important to the formation of beliefs and decision-making \cite{UM2001,bogacz2007extending}.
+At the group level, a recent analysis of online social network data suggests that beliefs cluster around several isolated, simultaneously stable equilibria, a dynamical behavior that cannot be reproduced by linear models \cite{introne2023measuring}.
+The formation of beliefs and decisions in isolated individuals and in social networks is often linked to phase transitions in computational statistical physics (i.e. stochastic) models \cite{rodriguez2016collective,baumann2020modeling,siegenfeld2020negative,baumann2021emergence,sridhar2021geometry,brandt2021evaluating,gajewski2022transitions,li2022modeling,oscar2023simple,ojer2023modeling}.
 A deterministic analogue of a phase transition is a \textit{bifurcation}, i.e. a parameterized change in the qualitative behavior of a dynamical system.
-Bifurcations are nonlinear phenomena, and indeed bifurcations will play a central role in our analysis of belief formation dynamics.
+Bifurcations are nonlinear phenomena and are central to our analysis of belief formation dynamics.

 The following are the primary contributions of this work.
-1) We introduce a new nonlinear multi-dimensional model of belief dynamics that accounts for structured relationships between options.
-We connect this model and its analysis to recent theories in social psychology.
-2) We prove that agents form strong beliefs when the model exhibits a bifurcation.
+1) We adapt a nonlinear multi-dimensional model of belief dynamics recently introduced in \cite{bizyaeva2022} to account for structured relationships between options and heteoreneous signed social relationships.
+We connect this model and its analysis to Networks of Beliefs Theory recently proposed in social psychology \cite{dalege2023networks}.
+2) We prove that agents become opinionated when the model exhibits a bifurcation.
 The emergent beliefs on the network post-bifurcation are shaped by properties of the communication graph between agents, their shared belief system, and the balance of various social effects in the model.
 3) We prove sufficient conditions for the emergence of multi-stable belief equilibria and of belief oscillations, and describe the agents' beliefs in terms of spectral properties of communication and belief system graphs.

+Our contributions are complementary to \cite{bizyaeva2022},\cite{franci2022breaking}, which considered all-to-all coupling between belief dimensions and a homogeneously-signed communication graph.
+We introduce a graph structure between belief dimensions and allow heterogeneously-signed communication and belief graphs.